- Classic styling

 Because of the lack of crash-test data, we can’t rate the G-Class for safety.

-Though it hasn’t been tested by the feds, Mercedes has done work to make sure the G-Class doesn’t get into an accident in the first place.
+Though it hasn’t been tested by the feds, Mercedes has done work to make sure the G-Class doesn’t get into a crash in the first place.
 There’s standard active lane control, attention assist, forward-collision warnings, automatic emergency braking, and even a waterproof rearview camera for those times you’re reversing through Lake Erie.
 Optional equipment includes blind-spot monitors, a surround-view camera system, active park assist, and adaptive cruise control.

 2020 Mercedes-Benz G Class